TRUMP TAX

 of the top earners by fourteen per cent, below the level proposed by

-Jeb] Bush.
+[Jeb] Bush.
 Even Grover Norquist's Americans for Tax Reform blessed

-'s plan.
+Trump's plan.
 In the midst of an anti-establishment revolt, supply-side

 dogma has an unbreakable hold on Republican politics.”